foxanna/flutter_theme_workshop/workshop/02_themedata/instructions.md

 )
 ```

 The `ThemeData` class constructor accepts over 70 parameters dedicated to customizing color palette, typography, and components.
-In next steps of this workshop we'll take a deeper look into these fields:
+In the next steps of this workshop you will take a deeper look into these fields:

 ```dart
 ThemeData(